 Regular phishing attacks prioritize quantity over quality, with the poor quality of the message catchable by most spam filters and individuals.
 But now, these ChatGPT-written emails are better written and aren't as easily detected as spam.

 Spear phishing is much harder to detect, as emails target specific people from known and trusted sources.
-Spear phishing, combined with AI technology, yields shocking results.
+When combined with AI technology, spear phishing yields shocking results.

 Scammers who acquire breached data from hacked websites can use AI to organize it into highly coordinated phishing attacks.
 For example, a scammer might find out which hospital you may have recently visited and send an email claiming to be from the billing department.
 This may trick you into handing over credit card information or sensitive material.
 AI allows scammers to interact with individuals on a much larger scale, increasing their chance of success.